List of All Blacks tours and series

-This article displays a list of All Blacks tours and series.
+This is a list of All Blacks tours and series.
 The list includes all tours and series involving a rugby union team that represented the whole of New Zealand and was officially sanctioned by the body now known as New Zealand Rugby (NZR).
 Unofficial teams, such as the 1986 New Zealand Cavaliers, and teams from before the formation of NZR (in 1892) are not included.